zuozhenggh/learning-library/data-management-library/goldengate/goldengate-microservices/ha-dr/ha-dr.md

 # GoldenGate Microservices Active-Active

 ## Introduction
-This lab will introduce you to Oracle GoldenGate for Microservices Workshop Architecture and High Availabilit/Disaster Recovery using Active-Active Technology
+This lab will introduce you to Oracle GoldenGate for Microservices Workshop Architecture and High Availability / Disaster Recovery using Active-Active Technology

 *Estimated Lab Time*:  60 minutes